Aglyonix/Poker/README.md

 # Poker

-This is my first card game I made while high school in 10/11/2022
+This is my first card game I made while in high school in 10/11/2022